The 20% Project for Schools – A Modest Proposal, by Derry Hannam

 Covid-19 virus opportunities

-Even in this time of Corona Virus and school closure/lock-down many schools are aiming to teach and task-set on-line on a full school day basis.
-The tasks set are basically conventional school-work with conventional teacher-talk, from the screen instead of from the front of the classroom followed by a conventional test.
+Even in the time of Corona Virus and school closure/lock-down many schools aimed to teach and task-set on-line on a full school day basis.
+The tasks set were often basically conventional school-work with conventional teacher-talk, from the screen instead of from the front of the classroom, followed by a conventional test.

 “Since the exams and mandatory learning goals are abandoned for now, teachers report feeling more playful with students.
 They are working with co-creation and involving students in making decisions more than before.